-Share a word about your teacher (or any topic you want to read about) and be entered in my monthly cool accessory giveaway.
+Share a word about your teacher in the comments below (or any topic you want to read about) and be entered in my monthly cool accessory giveaway.

 Winners from last month include Jon Ward and Rich Ludwig, who will receive Cympad gift packs, and Jerry Anaya and Terence Sherry who will receive a set of KBrakes, the product that makes your bass drum stable.